Making Retirement Decisions before moving to Costa Rica

 In the summer of 2011, it was time to get serious about determining when and where to retire.
 And even more important, how we were going to pay for our golden years.

 First, we had many long discussions about what was most important to us.
+We didn’t have to worry about the kids anymore, as some others do.
 I think, every couple or individual needs to take a serious look at what retirement should look like.
 And what goals they value most.

 I am aware of no class you can take for this.
 Usually, you only get one good shot at making your ultimate retirement decision a success.
 So, my wife and I felt it was very important that we agree on what we wanted to do with our lives after our careers.
 And how to prioritize the criteria that would allow us to be the happiest as long as possible.